bosun-monitor/bosun/cmd/bosun/README.md

 `-c` specifies the config file to use, defaults to `dev.conf`. `-t` parses the config file, validates it, and exits.

+You can use the included dev.sample.conf as a basis for your dev.conf

 # installation/binaries

 [http://bosun.org/#installation](http://bosun.org/#installation)